Introduction to Shutter Speed

 What this tells you is that one shutter speed records the objects’ movements, but it is dependent upon the speed of the object and the distance from the camera to the subject.

 As a photographer this means that if you want to control motion you might be guessing a lot when you first start trying this technique.
-You might find you have a great knack at setting the camera to capture a dog running, but then have to start all over to capture a child running.
+You might find you have a great knack at setting the camera to capture a dog running, but then have to start all over to capture a race car.
 Even today, I will have a good starting point when I’m trying to control the movement in my photos, but will still experiment to get the best shot I can.

 Have a look at the race car photo below.
 This is an example of ‘panning’ (explained below).
 It took a few shots to get the shutter speed set to one I thought would work, but that was just a starting point.
 The speed of cars changed.
 The distance from me to the car changed as they went high or low on the track.
 The lighting changed as the day went on and the sun set and the track lights came on.
 The message here is that there is no ‘one size fits all’ setting to get a certain type of shot.